 Students are taught to be responsible citizens where self-discipline is promoted.
 Students sign the Honor Code and pledge to honor academic and personal integrity and uphold the values of honesty, respect, and responsibility.

-The Upper School is comprised of grades nine through twelve.
+The Upper School includes grades nine through twelve.